INTERVIEW: Russia’s independent news outlet Meduza reinvents itself again

 In my personal view, this is the decision of the Latvian people, who have right to do whatever they want – with their monuments, too, especially considering the tough history of the 20th century, which was brutal.

-The independence of Latvia, as well as that of Lithuania and Estonia were hard-fought, so understandably the people want to protect and defend it.
+The independence of Latvia, as well as that of Lithuania and Estonia, was hard-fought, so understandably the people want to protect and defend it.
 Yet the topic of historical memory is sensitive to some people in the local Russian community – again, understandably so.
-To some, it is very fragile and, to some, it requires deeper understanding how to reflect it.
-In that sense, we, Russians have failed and, with the war raging, we are failing – again!
+To some, it is very fragile and to some, it requires deeper understanding how to reflect it.
+In that sense, we Russians have failed and, with the war raging, we are failing – again!
 I feel sad about that.

 However, many of the Russian people who were coming here to live and work really love and respect Latvia and want to know more about the local ways, lifestyles, the customs and history.
 They try to learn the language, etc.

-What is your take on the ban on travels of Russian citizens to Latvia and the entire Baltics?
+What is your take on the ban on travel for Russian citizens to Latvia and the entire Baltics?

 A comparably insignificant number of Russians have foreign passports.
 And those who have them travel outside the country rarely.
 I think that those Russians who would have come to Riga before the ban were not the people you’d not like to see in your country.
 The majority of them were ordinary travellers, many of them were young and without sentiments to the Soviet past.
-Let’s just face it: many super-rich Russians remain unharmed by the sanctions.
-Just because they have the coveted citizenships of France, Great Britain and other Western countries.
+Let’s just face it: many super-rich Russians remain unharmed by the sanctions; just because they have the coveted citizenships of France, Great Britain and other Western countries.
 My mother visited me on a tourist visa in August.
 I had not seen her for over a year due the fact that I can’t come back to Russia.
 Quite sad for me, I won’t be able to see her here in Riga for now.

 If a regime change takes place in the Kremlin, will Meduza go back to Russia?